electricimp/examples/Intro to Squirrel Applications/Reading A Sensor/README.md

 # Reading a sensor

-In this tutorial, you begin by learning the basics of working with Electric Imp.
+Begin by learning the basics of working with Electric Imp.
 We will use Electric Imp HTS221 library to take temperature and humidity readings from a sensor.
 We will also use the Initial State libary to send the data we collect from the sensor to the cloud.
 This code can be easily configured for use with an impExplorer Developer Kit or impAccelerator Battery Powered Sensor Node.

 ## Skill level